-- (a) Write down knowledge production functions for A_C and A_D which have the property of independence. - (b) Knowledge stocks are equal at time zero, but resource D is slightly cheaper than resource C, and remains so for 5 20-year investment periods.
+- (a) Write down appropriate knowledge production functions. - (b) Knowledge stocks are equal at time zero, but resource D is slightly cheaper than resource C, and remains so for 5 20-year investment periods.
 Describe in words how the economy develops over those 5 periods. - (c) In period 6 the regulator in this economy realizes that consumption of D is seriously damaging the environment.
-Discuss regulatory options, paying particular attention to the case when imposing emissions pricing (through taxes or tradable permits) is difficult in practice. - 4.7 Assume an economy in which total aggregate production is a function of labour-intensive and resource-intensive production, as follows:
+What should the regulator do?
+Explain. - 2.15 Assume an economy in which total aggregate production is a function of labour-intensive and resource-intensive production, as follows:

-$Y = Y_L^{\alpha} Y_R^{1-\alpha}.$
+$$Y = Y_L^{\alpha} Y_R^{1-\alpha}.$$